Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 Blender is an [opensource 3D software package](https://www.blender.org/) that is free to use.
 It is incredibly versatile and can handle many 3D tasks but for the purpose of Sprytile, we'll be using it for its 3D modeling capabilities.

-Start by [getting the latest recommended version](https://www.blender.org/download/) of Blender from the download page and installing it, do not get the Release Candidate.
+Start by [getting the latest recommended version](https://www.blender.org/download/) of Blender from the download page and installing it.
+Do not get the Release Candidate.

-Start Blender after installation and you will see the following screen.
+Run Blender after installation and you will see the following screen.
 The splash screen artwork may be different depending on the version you installed.

 ## Window Areas